blentley/ForecastingElectricityDemand/README.md

 ![M2Section](https://github.com/blentley/ForecastingElectricity/blob/master/Screenshots/M2SectionResults.PNG)

 #### Method 3 results
 This method was anticipated to be the middle ground of Methods 1 and 2, and it was confirmed by the RMSE of 1057.
+Given the task of predicting the next 48 periods (24 hours), looking at the plot of full results it seems to be able to follow the trend, but consistently underpredicts the values.
 **Full results**

 ![M3Full](https://github.com/blentley/ForecastingElectricity/blob/master/Screenshots/M3FullResults.PNG)